 The Paris agreement doesn’t apply enforcement mechanism to set emission targets for the nations.
 The agreement allows voluntary emission targets to be decided by each nation.
 Nations have to determine their contributions to the agreement through regular reports on their emissions and implementation efforts.
 These targets were politically determined rather than legally binding, as was the case in the Kyoto Protocol.

 In 2017, President Donald Trump announced his decision to withdraw the United States from the Paris agreement.
+In 2021, President Biden announced that the United State rejoined the Paris agreement.

 The Paris agreement is explained in more detail on United Nations Framework Convention on Climate Change (UNFCCC).